onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 Viewer

 : Display the molecular viewer.
-This can be used to display the 3D structure, a 2D RNA sequence, or a 2D small molecule view.
+This can be used to display the 3D structure, a 2D RNA secondary structure, or a flat (2D) view of a small molecule.

 RDC Analysis...

 : Display the RDC Analysis window

-Show Spectrum Library
+RNA Label Scheme

-: Display a toolbar at the bottom of the spectrum window that can be used to select and display the spectrum of molecules from the built-in metabolite library.
+: Show a window that can be used to specify the isotopic labeling scheme for RNA molecules.

 ### View